A version of this post was originally published at davidstamen.com.

 Pure Cloud Block Store is a purpose-built block storage system that currently sits in AWS and Azure.
 It provides many benefits and serves many use cases.

 Previously deployments of Cloud Block Store were done through a CloudFormations template that allowed provisioning.
-Some organizations wanted better ways to streamline deployment, so we introduced the Terraform Provider.
+Some organizations wanted better ways to streamline deployment, so we introduced the Terraform Provider for AWS.
 With the Terraform Provider, you can provision a Pure Cloud Block Store instance on AWS in about 14 minutes.

-Let’s dive in and take a look at how to utilize the new provider.
+Let’s dive in and take a look at how to utilize the new TerraForm Provider.

 - Hashicorp Terraform: Used to automate the provisioning using a Terraform .TF file.